JorgeMaker/SimpleFOCStudio/README.md

 - run: pip install -r "requirements.txt"
 - run: python simpleFOCStudio.py
 - Once in the application add a device (+) and configure serial port settings
-- Connected to the serial port you have to have a SimpleDOC device that attends to the command as explained in [this example](https://docs.simplefoc.com/communication)
+- Connect to the serial port you have to have a SimpleDOC device that attends to the command as explained in [this example](https://docs.simplefoc.com/communication)
 - Start playing  and have fun :)